ayust/alpha-guide/content/career-agents/industry.md

  * In mission 9 of 10, make sure that you have both a mining laser and a weapon fit to your ship.
    Having only one or the other will be insufficient to complete the mission.
-Also, to complete the mission you will need to loot the Production Assistant out of the cargo container (NOT the wreck) that spawns after destroying the pirate.
+Also, to complete the mission you will need to loot the Production Assistant out of the cargo container (NOT the wreck) that spawns after destroying the second pirate.
+If they are not showing up, try deactivating and re-engaging your mining laser(s).
  * In mission 10 of 10, the minerals you will need come from a variety of different ores (see the note on mission 6 of 10).
 Note that Zydrine cannot be obtained from high-security asteroids, except in randomly-spawning Ore anomalies.
 It may be quickest and easiest to simply buy the rarer minerals from the Market.
+Alternately, you can buy the needed ship from the Market directly.
+   You are also given a copy of the needed ship upon accepting Exploration career agent mission 2 of 5.